kvasios/franka_toolbox_for_matlab/docs/franka_matlab/index.rst

     :align: center
     :figclass: align-center

-    Simulink Library for rapid-prototyping of controllers for the Franka Robot.

 * ``Franka Library for MATLAB``, which provides the `FrankaRobot()` MATLAB class for directly interfacing the Franka Robot.

 .. figure:: _static/matlab_pick_and_place_with_RRT_demo.png